Silver Mine - Exploration Work

 Final Results of the Taivalhopea Joint Venture

-Mineralogical and process tests were conducted from drill core material.
+Mineralogical and process tests were conducted from the drill core material.
 Results and methods are reported in separate historical reports compiled by Outokumpu and VTT Technical Research Centre of Finland in 1985 and 1989, respectively.
 According to these historical reports, conventional processing methods are amenable in producing good quality silver-lead concentrate and a separate zinc concentrate.

 In 1991, Taivalhopea completed the surface and underground drilling projects and compiled a mineral resource statement.

 During the same year, Outokumpu Mining Services conducted a full-scale feasibility study concerning the exploitation of the Silver Mine Ag-Zn-Au-Pb deposit.
 The outcome was that the deposit was not economically viable due to weak metal prices and their declining forecast trend in the following years.
 In 1991 Taivalhopea JV put the development of the Silver Mine deposit on hold.

 The main geophysical tools applied in exploration were electro-magnetics, Turam, Slingram and VLF-R methods.
 Ground magnetic and gravimetric surveys cover most of the area of interest.
 According to previous reports, the best electromagnetic response was obtained from barren pyrite-dominated horizons, and the mineralisation itself gives an only vague and ambiguous response to all geophysical methods.
 The most usable geophysical method is reported to be the mise-a-la-masse method, applied to connect sulphide-bearing mineralized units from drill hole to drill hole, together with IP.